Dinesh-03/LocaMem/README.md

 ## Getting Started:

+Can be able to get the APK from [HERE](https://github.com/Dinesh-03/LocaMem/releases/download/LocaMemApplication/LocaMem.apk)

-Run the application on your Android device.
+* Run the application on your Android device.
-Log in or create an account.
+* Log in or create an account.
-Grant location permission if prompted.
+* Grant location permission if prompted.
-The home screen will display a list of your stored locations.
+* The home screen will display a list of your stored locations.
-Clicking an item in the list will open the in-app map with the chosen location marked.
+* Clicking an item in the list will open the in-app map with the chosen location marked.
-The playback button allows you to visualize a path through all stored locations.
+* The playback button allows you to visualize a path through all stored locations.
-Tap the username in the toolbar to access user management functionalities.
+* Tap the username in the toolbar to access user management functionalities.

 ## Technology Stack: